bioinformaticpadawan/Genome_annotation/README.md

 # Genome_annotation
-Scripts for genome annotation using bakta for bacteria and funannotate for yeasts

-Scripts to train Augustus to annotate yeasts
+Scripts for genome annotation using bakta for bacteria and funannotate for yeasts (predict and annotate, train Augustus to predict genes if necessary)

 Scripts to check bacterial genome assemblies using GTDBtk and checkM